Last Updated: May 19, 2026

 Why is it called the umbrella dwarf cichlid?

-The name comes from the elongated dorsal fin of the male, which when fully extended can spread out and fold back like an umbrella.
-The dorsal, pelvic, and anal fins of mature males are notably longer than in most other apisto species, creating a flowing, sail-like display when the fish spreads them during courtship or territorial interactions.
+The name comes from the elongated dorsal fin of the male, which when fully spread during display fans out and curves back like an open umbrella.
+The pelvic and anal fins are also notably longer than in most other apisto species.
+When a male is in full display mode toward a female or a rival, the entire fin profile creates a flowing, sail-like silhouette that makes the fish look substantially larger than its actual body size.

 Closing Thoughts